waggle-sensor/sage-website/src/pages/labs/sage-mcp.md

 ## Why This Matters

 Scientific cyberinfrastructure is becoming increasingly complex.
-SAGE operates 100+ nodes with thousands of sensors, tens of plugins, and terabytes of data.
+Sage operates 100+ nodes with thousands of sensors, tens of plugins, and terabytes of data.
 Traditional access methods require writing custom code, studying documentation, and managing credentials.

-**SAGE MCP eliminates these barriers** by providing a natural language interface that:
+**Sage MCP eliminates these barriers** by providing a natural language interface that:

 * **Understands intent** rather than requiring exact syntax
 * **Handles complexity** automatically (auth, filtering, formatting)